-One of the most important and, we believe, impressive, features of the Serenity Knolls aftercare program is that program alumni have lifetime access to this service at no charge.
-We encourage all residents to commit to attending aftercare meetings for at least six months after their time in residential treatment, but any man and woman who completes a minimum of 30 days of residential treatment at Serenity Knolls can participate in our aftercare program for the rest of his or her life.
+One of the most important and, we believe, impressive features of the Serenity Knolls Aftercare Program is that program alumni have lifetime access to this service at no charge.
+We encourage all residents to commit to attending aftercare meetings for at least six months after their time in residential treatment, but any individual who completes a minimum of 30 days of residential treatment at Serenity Knolls can participate in our Aftercare Program for the rest of their life.

 We are proud that, in addition to helping individuals during the initial months of their posttreatment recovery, our Aftercare Program has become a foundational element of continued recovery for many individuals who have continued to participate for years after their time in residential care.

 We are also immensely proud of the fact that we offer a similar form of lifetime support, again at no charge, for the family members of men and women who complete our Foundation Program at Serenity Knolls.
 Each weekend, we host either an educational group or a process group for residents who are currently in treatment.
 These sessions are also open to program alumni and family members, including loved ones of current residents and of alumni.
 We also host the Partners in Recovery group every other Sunday.
 As with the Saturday groups, Partners in Recovery is open to current residents, alumni, and family members.

-Over the decades since Serenity Knolls was founded, our treatment center has been the place where thousands of individuals have found their way out of the darkness of addiction and begin walking the bright path of long-term recovery.
-The successes that our current and former residents have achieved are a testament to their strength and dedication, to the skills and compassion of our treatment professionals, and to the collective power of the recovery community.
+Over the decades since Serenity Knolls was founded, our treatment center has been the place where thousands of individuals have found their way out of the darkness of addiction and began walking the bright path of long-term recovery.
+The successes our current and former residents have achieved are a testament to their strength and dedication, to the skills and compassion of our treatment professionals, and to the collective power of the recovery community.